rdguez-mariano/fast_imas_IPOL/README.md

 ### Activating LDAHash
-[LDAHash descriptors](https://cvlab.epfl.ch/research/detect/ldahash) are available by setting the LDAHash flag set to ON in the CMakeLists.txt file (.e.g. `set(LDAHASH ON)`).
+[LDAHash descriptors](https://cvlab.epfl.ch/research/detect/ldahash) are available by setting the LDAHash flag to ON in the CMakeLists.txt file (.e.g. `set(LDAHASH ON)`).

 ### Deactivating LDAHash
 Just be sure that the CMakeLists.txt file has the LDAHash flag set to OFF (.e.g. `set(LDAHASH OFF)`).

+### Activating AC descriptors
+The angle field descriptor and its [AC matchers](https://rdguez-mariano.github.io/pages/acdesc) are available by setting the ACD flag to ON in the CMakeLists.txt file (.e.g. `set(ACD ON)`).
+Also if you want to activate the exact AC-Q matcher described in [this paper](https://rdguez-mariano.github.io/pages/acdesc) please do `set(OLD_ACQ ON)`.
+The new AC-Q is an approximation of the old version but faster.

+### Deactivating AC descriptors
+Just be sure that the CMakeLists.txt file has the ACD flag set to OFF (.e.g. `set(ACD OFF)`).

 ## Compiling on Linux